stm32duino/STM32Ethernet/README.md

 ## New alternative init procedure **!!!**

-There are alternative inits of the Ethernetinterface with following orders:
+There are alternative inits of the Ethernet interface with following orders:

 	Ethernet.begin();
 	Ethernet.begin(ip);